Is my home eligible for the program?

 After the Oregon Department of Energy receives all

-weeks!
+required paperwork, we will process your application and send you your cash payment check.
 SHOW cash payments are available as long as there is funding.

 All energy efficiency improvements must meet the